In partnership with the National Foreign Languages Project (NFLP) and Foreign Trade University (FTU)

 Distinguished Guests and Speakers

-• Dr Nguyen Mai Huu, Director of NFLP since 2017, has contributed significantly to national language education initiatives and research in assessment, ESP/EOP, CLIL, and EMI.
+• Dr Nguyen Thi Mai Huu, Director of NFLP since 2017, has contributed significantly to national language education initiatives and research in assessment, ESP/EOP, CLIL, and EMI.

-• Dr Phuong Hoang Yen, Associate Professor and Vice Dean at the School of Foreign Languages, Can Tho University, holds a PhD in Linguistics from KU Leuven.
+• Dr Phuong Hoang Yen, Associate Professor and Vice Dean at the School of Foreign Languages, Can Tho University.
+Dr Yen holds a PhD in Linguistics from KU Leuven.
 Her research focuses on assessment, teacher development, self-regulated learning, and curriculum innovation.
-She has led national and international projects and published widely in the field.

-The symposium will be held at Foreign Trade University, Block D, with check-in from 8:00am.
+The symposium will be held at Foreign Trade University, Block D, with check-in from 8:45am.
 The day will include:

 • Opening speeches and keynote presentations